adamdecaf/moov-go-client/README.md

 ## Project Status

-This project is currently pre-production and could change without much notice, however we are looking for community feedback so please try out our code or give us feedback!
+This project is currently under development and could introduce breaking changes to reach a stable status.
+We are looking for community feedback so please try out our code or give us feedback!

 ## Getting Started